TerosTechnology/terosHDLdoc/doc/features/documenter.rst

 Special comment symbols
 -----------------------

-You can configure a special symbol to identify the coments to be extracted from the HDL file.
+A special symbol can be configured to identify the coments to be extracted from the HDL file.
 The special symbol must follow the comment characters of the language that is being used.
 By default the special character is ``!``

-The comments support MarkDown so it can be used to add some sylte to the documentation.
+The comments support MarkDown so it can be used to add some style to the documentation (links, tables,etc).

 Example: